-Dec.
-24, 2002: Scott Peterson calls the police to report Laci missing from their home in Modesto, CA. He claims that he last saw her mopping the floor and planning to walk their dog when he left for a fishing trip to Berkeley Marina — and that she was nowhere to be found when he returned.
+December 24, 2002: Scott Peterson calls the police to report Laci missing from their home in Modesto, California.
+He claims that he last saw her mopping the floor and planning to walk their dog when he left for a fishing trip to Berkeley Marina — and that she was nowhere to be found when he returned.

 January 3, 2003: As investigators continue looking through the water near Berkeley Marina, police in Modesto ask the public to verify Scott’s whereabouts in the days leading up to Christmas.

-Jan.
-18, 2003: Investigators speculate Scott may have been involved in the 1996 disappearance of a woman in San Luis Obispo.
+January 18, 2003: Investigators speculate Scott may have been involved in the 1996 disappearance of a woman in San Luis Obispo, California.
 They later rule out any involvement on his part.

-Jan.
-19, 2003: Scott leads a new horizon in the search for his wife, this one in Los Angeles.
+January 19, 2003: Scott leads a new search for his wife in Los Angeles.

-Jan.
-24, 2003: Massage therapist Amber Frey of Fresno, CA, says she was the other woman Scott had been seeing.
-Per CNN, she says she started seeing him on November 20 and he claimed he was single at the time.
+January 24, 2003: Massage therapist Amber Frey of Fresno, California, says she was the other woman Scott had been seeing.
+Per CNN, she says she started seeing him on November 20, and he claimed he was single at the time.

-Feb.
-18, 2003: Search warrant in hand, investigators comb through the Peterson home, take measurements, and collect possible evidence.
+February 18, 2003: Search warrant in hand, investigators comb through the Peterson home, take measurements and collect possible evidence.
 In total, 95 items are removed from the home, according to CNN.

-March 4, 2003: The The Carole Sund Carrington Memorial Reward Foundation offers a $50,000 reward for any information leading to Laci, in addition to a $500,000 reward for her safe return, per CNN.
+March 4, 2003: The Carole Sund Carrington Memorial Reward Foundation offers a $50,000 reward for any information leading to Laci in addition to a $500,000 reward for her safe return, per CNN.